-Naturally, it wouldn’t have any point to suggest possible answers to such questions, since everything depends on your goals and type of product.
-True enough, most website usability testing sessions involve around 5 – 6 participants, but the higher their number, the surer you can be of spotting all the pain points.
+The answers to these questions will all depend on your goals and type of product.
+As a general rule of thumb, most website usability studies involve around 5-6 participants, but the higher the number, the surer you can be of spotting all the pain points.

-As for the length of the session, usually 45 minutes to an hour does the trick, but again, your needs may prolong it further.
+As for the length of the session, 45 minutes to an hour usually does the trick, but again, your needs may vary.

-Again, much of this stage rests upon your goals and intentions, but you must exert yourselves in finding the proper user sample, both regarding its size and qualities.
+Again, much of this stage depends upon your goals and intentions, but you must do a little work to find the proper user sample, regarding both size and characteristics.

 You need to specify the level of experience of the participants, as well as their degree of exposure to prior versions or editions of your product.
-Other factors, such as their age, gender, educational level, etc. are determined by your audience.
+Other factors, such as their age, gender, educational level, etc., depend on your target audience.

-Finding proper participants, who will meet all or at least most of your criteria can prove challenging.
-Possible pools of users are always friends, family, and colleagues (provided they do fit your profile), but always consider the danger of allowing politeness or fear of displeasing you to affect their responses!
+Finding proper participants who meet all or most of your criteria can prove challenging.
+Possible pools of users are friends, family, and colleagues (provided they fit your profile), but always consider the danger of allowing politeness or fear of displeasing you to affect their responses!

-Other possible sources are your social networks, primarily LinkedIn, Facebook, and Twitter, as well as forums and chat rooms of colleagues and people of your industry.
+Other possible sources are your social networks, primarily LinkedIn, Facebook, and Twitter, as well as forums and chat rooms of colleagues and people in your industry.

-As soon as you have a list of the selection criteria for your participants, you must assign roles to the members of your team that will prepare the list of tasks, the conference tools and questionnaires that will be used, the contact details of the participants, the session schedule, etc.
+As soon as you have a list of the selection criteria for your participants, you must assign roles to the members of your team that will prepare the list of tasks, the conference tools and questionnaires to be used, the contact details of the participants, the session schedule, etc.

 Only when we are positive we have covered all the above can we start framing testing sessions.

 The first thing to do is to structure the session.
 Most studies include three parts: